CYRUS THE GREAT

 This is part of the inscription on the “Cyrus Cylinder” made of baked clay and written in Akkadian, the language of the Assyrians and Babylonians – not Persian, which Cyrus spoke.

 Apart from what Cyrus tells us, we actually know nothing at all about his ancestors.
 The royal family that ruled Persia is often called the Achaemenids, which means the descendants of Achaemenes.
-Note that Cyrus never mentions Achaemenes: where does the name come from?
-(All will be revealed later)
+Cyrus never mentions Achaemenes: he appears in the inscriptions set up by Darius, as a common ancestor of them both, and the father of Teispes.

 Cyrus’ cylinder celebrates his capture of Babylon in 539 BC – and shows him confident and (as, and we shall see) generous in his success.
 But the capture of Babylon was the climax of his reign: before he could tackle the mighty Babylonians, the super-power of their day, there were others he had to deal with...